On the Threshold of Drop Fragmentation under Impulsive Acceleration: Results

-A smaller $\Ohd$ can be thought of as a small $T_\sigma$ compared to $T_\mu$, i.e. information about interface deformation travels much faster compared to the corresponding momentum transferred (internal flow velocities gained) to the droplet fluid across its dimension.
-Hence, the downstream vortices could apply some induced drag on the droplet's rim, causing it to show some local acceleration and hence deformation, but not generate similar movement of the total droplet fluid.
-This is evident from the y-velocity plots shown in \cref{fig:ohd_plume}, where the lower $\Ohd$ case (b) shows larger y-velocities at its rim, i.e. a larger rate of stretching compared to the higher $\Ohd$ case (a).
-Both cases have intermediate density ratio values ($\rho=100$) which allows their periphery to be appreciably affected by downstream low pressure zones, and experience some lateral stretching.
-In addition, the rate of evacuation of fluid from the core of a droplet is strongly dependent on $\delP$ which is very similar for the two cases.
-Hence, case (b) which shows larger lateral stretching due to its lower viscosity forms a plume.
-It is essential to note that the droplet in this case only shows a plume once it has started to form a bag.
-The initial pancake is still flat.
-Plume in \cref{fig:ohd_P}(b) however develops very early in the deformation process, right at the instant of formation of the pancake.
-Hence, the two types of plumes are fundamentally different in their formation mechanisms.
+If we focus our attention on the specific case of drops, $\Ohd$ can be interpreted as the ratio of the capillary timescale $T_\sigma$ to the viscous timescale $T_\mu$, i.e., $\Ohd = T_\sigma/T_\mu$.
+The capillary timescale $T_\sigma$ ($= \sqrt{\rho_d D^3/\sigma}$) is defined as the duration for a capillary wave of wavelength $D$ to traverse a distance of $D$; while viscous timescale $T_\mu$ ($=\rho_d D^2/\mu_d$) represents the duration for momentum to diffuse across the drop \citep{Popinet2009}.
+A smaller $\Ohd$ hence implies a relatively small $T_\sigma$ compared to $T_\mu$, indicating that the information about interface deformation travels much faster than the the rate of transfer of momentum to the drop fluid across the diameter.
+Hence, the downstream vortices could apply some induced drag on the drop rim, causing local acceleration relative to the core and, subsequent deformation.
+However, this induced drag may not setup equivalent flow throughout the entire drop fluid.
+This is evident from the y-velocity plots shown in \cref{fig:ohd_plume}, where the lower $\Ohd$ case (b) shows larger y-velocities at the rim, indicating greater rates of stretching compared to the higher $\Ohd$ case (a).
+Hence, case (b) due to its larger $T_\mu$ results in a plume.
+It is essential to note that the drop in this case only shows a plume once it has started to form a bag, and the initial pancake at $t^*\approx 1$ is flat.
+In contrast, the plume in \cref{fig:ohd_P}(b) develops very early in the deformation process, right at the instant of formation of the pancake.
+Hence, the two types of plumes fundamentally differ in their formation mechanisms.

+According to much of the existing literature, if $\Ohd \leq 0.1$, $Oh_d$ tends to have minimal impact on drop breakup mechanism.
+Therefore, for most studies, the choice of $Oh_d$ is not focused upon, as long as it is ensured to be lower than $0.1$.
+However, the simulations conducted and analyzed in this study do not corroborate with this understanding.